marmelab/https-on-dev/examples/traefik/README.md

 Run `make start` and go to `https://localhost:3000/`.

+The Traefik dashboard will be available at `http://localhost:8000`.

 Traefik is a reverse proxy and a load balancer and can be used directly from docker compose:

 ```yml